niHonkage/DocsLearning/en/guides/agent/node/variable-assigner.md

 Aggregate variables from multiple branches into a single variable to achieve unified configuration for downstream nodes.

-The variable aggregation node (formerly the variable assignment node) is a key node in the workflow.
+The variable aggregation node (formerly the variable assignment node) is a key node in the agent.
 It is responsible for integrating the output results from different branches, ensuring that regardless of which branch is executed, its results can be referenced and accessed through a unified variable.
 This is particularly useful in multi-branch scenarios, as it maps variables with the same function from different branches into a single output variable, avoiding the need for repeated definitions in downstream nodes.

 ***